magratheaguide/.github/CODE_OF_CONDUCT.md

         -   Unwelcome sexual attention.
         -   Advocating for, or encouraging, any of the above behavior.
         -   Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
-    -   Examples of behavior that contributes to creating a positive environment includes, but is not limited to:
+    -   Examples of encouraged behavior that contributes to creating a positive environment includes, but is not limited to:
         -   Using welcoming and inclusive language.
         -   Being respectful of differing viewpoints and experiences.
         -   Gracefully accepting constructive criticism.